indrayam/nerd-notes/devops-tools/spinnaker.md

 # Spinnaker Install Notes on Kubernetes

+As the documentation states:

+  Spinnaker is an open-source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.
+Spinnaker provides two core sets of features:

+- Application Management
+- Application deployment

+Ok, so what does it all mean?

+Well, when you think of the infrastructure that goes into running a Cloud Native Application consisting of a few or many Microservices in a Public (or Private) Cloud, you are looking at some (or all) of the following:

+- DNS Service
+- Load Balancers (with Certificates)
+- Compute (VM Instances or Pods)
+- Firewall Rules
+- Cloud Account(s) and Permissions
+- Databases
+- ...

+If you had a handful of Applications (with Microservices) to manage in a single cloud, managing it wouldn't be terribly hard.
+However, in reality, Organizations tend to have myriad of Applications instantiated across various lifecycles and more than a few Clouds!
+When you log into the Cloud provider's Console, you have no easy way to zero-in on your App resources!
+Spinnaker is as much about Application "Management" as it is about Application "Deployment"

+### Spinnaker Microservices

+**Deck**

+  Browser-based UI

+**Gate**

+  API Gateway: All API callers, including the UI, communicate with Spinnaker through Gate

+**Echo**

+  Eventing Bus used for sending Notifications (like Emails, Slack, HipChat)

+**Orca**

+  Orchestration Engine that handles all ad-hoc operations and Pipelines

+**Fiat**

+  Spinnaker's Authorization Service.
+It is used to query a user’s access permissions for accounts, applications and service accounts.

+**Clouddriver**

+  The arms of the Octopus (read, Spinnaker) that reaches out to the Clouds and mutates the infrastructure.
+It also indexes and caches all deployed resources

+**Igor**

+  Integrates with build systems like Jenkins or TravisCI.
+Used to trigger pipelines via CI jobs.
+Also allows Jenkins/TravisCI stages to be used in Pipelines

+**Front50**

+  Data Persistence Layer.
+Basically, persists Spinnaker data to the backend store

+**Kayenta**

+  Canary Analysis Engine

+**Halyard**

+  Spinnaker's Configuration Service.
+It manages the lifecycle of each of the above services and only interacts with these services during Spinnaker startup, updates, and rollbacks.

+### Spinnaker Nomenclature

+**Project:**

+  A Spinnaker Project is a collection of Spinnaker Applications.
+It's a view that pulls information about multiple Spinnaker Apps into a single pane

+**Application:**

+  Think of a Cloud Native Application as described above: A collection of Load Balancers, Compute Instance(s), Firewall Rules etc. No surprise to see that a Spinnaker Application is a collection of Clusters, which in turn is a collection of Server Groups (or Deployments).
+And yes, a Spinnaker Application also includes firewalls and load balancers!
+So, a Spinnaker Application truly represents the "Cloud Native App (or Service)" that a team is going to deploy using Spinnaker, all configuration for that App, and all the infrastructure on which it will run.

+  Chances are, you will typically create a Spinnaker App per Cloud Native App you build

+**Clusters (think, Deployment in Kubernetes):**

+  Cluster is a collection of Server Groups (see below).
+Do not confuse Cluster here with Kubernetes Cluster!
+When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes Pods)

+**Server Groups (think, ReplicaSet in Kubernetes):**

+  The base resource, Server Group, identifies the deployable artifact and basic configuration settings such as number of instances, autoscaling policies, metadata etc. This resource is optionally associated with a Load Balancer and Firewall rules.

+**Instances (think, Pods in Kubernetes):**

+  Server Group is a collection of the "atomic" entity within which a software is instantiated.
+Think individual virtual machine or a Kubernetes Pod.
+Hence, it should come as no surprise that we track Instance Count and Instance Types.

+**Load Balancers:**

+  Think of it as the entry doorway into your Cloud Native App.
+It is associated with ingress protocol, port ranges and often certificates.
+It balances traffic among instances in Server Groups.

+**Firewalls:**

+  It defines network traffic access.
+Essentially a set of rules defined by IP Range (CIDR), protocol and port range

+**Pipeline:**

+  Pipeline is the App Deployment Management construct!
+It consists of a sequence of actions, known as Stages.
+You can pass parameters from Stage to Stage along the Pipeline.
+The Pipeline can be started manually or it can be triggered automatically by an external event, such as completion of a Jenkins Job or completion of a Container Image push to an Image Registry.
+It can also be triggered by another Stage in a different Pipeline!

+**Stage:**

+  A Stage in Spinnaker is an atomic building block for a pipeline, describing an action that the pipeline will perform.
+These stages can be sequenced in any order, though some stage sequences may be more common than others.
+Canned Stages are provided by Spinnaker to make it super simply to put together a Pipeline

+**Account:**

+  In Spinnaker, an Account is a named credential Spinnaker uses to authenticate against a Cloud "Provider" (think, AWS, GCP, Azure, Kubernetes etc).
+Each provider has slightly different requirements for what format credentials can be in, and what permissions they need to be afforded to them.
+You can have as many accounts added as desired - this will allow you to keep your lifecycle environments (staging vs. production) separate, as well restrict access to sets of resources using Spinnaker's Authorization mechanisms.
+When working in the context of Kubernetes, an Account directly relates to a Cluster as defined by the `$HOME/.kube/config` file.
+Clouddriver component of Spinnaker reads `$HOME/.kube/config` file and adds each "Cluster" entry as an Account in Spinnaker

+**Region:**

+  Public Cloud Providers (like Amazon or Google) are hosted in multiple locations.
+These locations are composed of Regions and Availability Zones.
+Each Region is a separate geographic area and is completely independent.
+This achieves the greatest possible fault tolerance and stability.
+For Kubernetes, Region maps to Namespaces.
+Regions are more applicable when working with federated Kubernetes Clusters as you likely have nodes running in more than just one Region.

+**Availability Zones:**

+  Each Region has multiple, isolated locations known as Availability Zones.
+Each Availability Zone is isolated, but the Availability Zones in a Region are connected through low-latency links.
+It is not a bad idea to think of an Availability Zone as a separate Data Center, although it is not always the case.

+**Stack:**

+  It should come as no surprise that various aspects of Spinnaker reflects the culture at Netflix and how they do Continuous Delivery.
+One aspect of that is how they name Cloud Resources.
+The naming pattern is `application_name-stack_name-detail-version` where Stack refers to the Application lifecycle or environment of the App resources.
+Like, "staging" or "production"

+**Detail:**

+  Detail refers to things like "canary-staging" or "blue-version" or anything really that you want to add to further clarify and identify the cloud resource

+**Status:**

+  Is an Instance healthy, unhealthy, disabled etc.

 ### Pre-requisites
 - Installed a 1 Master, 5 Node (Ubuntu 16.04) Kubernetes Cluster running the latest 1.11.2 version
 - Create a standalone VM (Ubuntu 16.04) to use for two purposes: Running Halyard and Running TCP Proxy for my Kubernetes Cluster.
 So when I refer to VM running Nginx or TCP Proxy or Halyard, I am talking about this 6th Node